pfdubois/BridgeBidding/source/Slam.rst

 zero, pass one".
 That allows you to give these more negative bids cheaply.
 In both cases the first available suit becomes your corresponding next higher-level response.
 It is easiest to be consistent.
-For example, playing RKC 1430, with diamonds as trump, after 4N - (5♥),
+For example, playing RKC 1430, with diamonds as trump, after 4N – (5♥),

 * Double is one or 4 keycards;
 * Pass is zero or 3 keycards;
-* 5♠ is two keycards, no Q♦;
+* 5♠ is two keycards, no ♦Q;
-* 4N is two keycards with the Q♦, or a known 10 diamonds.
+* 4N is two keycards with the ♦Q, or a known 10 diamonds.

-Similarly, after a 4N - (X), ROPI stands for "redouble zero, pass one".
+Similarly, after a 4N – (X), ROPI stands for "redouble zero, pass one".

-Note that when the opponent doubles your response to an Ace-asking bid, such as 4N - (pass) - 5♦ - (X), this is normally lead-directing, not penalty, because it is a double of an artificial bid.
+Note that when the opponent doubles your response to an Ace-asking bid, such as 4N – (pass) – 5♦ – (X), this is normally lead-directing, not penalty, because it is a double of an artificial bid.

 Gerber